Andrea Pochak: Life

 In 2024 new IACHR commissioners were elected, including Gloria de Mees and Pochak, to replace long-serving commissioners: the Jamaican Margarette May Macaulay, Julissa Mantilla Falcón and the Panamanian Esmeralda Arosemena de Troitiño.
 The initial President of the Inter-American Commission on Human Rights (IACHR) was Roberta Clarke.

 Pochak took over the role of Rapporteur on Human Mobility from a previous commissioner José Luis Caballero Ochoa.
 The job is to look at human mobility and report to the OAS.

+In March 2026 she became the first vice President of the OHCR when Stuardo Ralón Orellana became the President.

+The Center for Justice and International Law (CEJIL) issued a statement in July 2026 in support of Pochak following accusations by an organisation that she had a conflict of interest regarding a case being considered by the IACHR.
+The letter was signed by a considerable number of ex-Presidents of the IACHR and rapporteurs including Roberta Clarke, Julissa Mantilla Falcón, Antonia Urrejola and Margarette May Macaulay.